nrfconnect/sdk-nrf/doc/nrf/ug_nrf7002.rst

 Connections and IOs
 ===================

-The following are the connections and IOs supported by the development kit.
+The connections and IOs supported by the development kit are listed in this section.

 LED
 ---